-- 7.6 Removal of Restrictions.
+7.6 Removal of Restrictions.
 Except as otherwise provided in this Article VII, the Agreement, or applicable law or regulation, Shares of Restricted Stock covered by each Restricted Stock Award made under the Plan shall become freely transferable by the Participant after the last day of the Period of Restriction, and, where applicable, after a determination of the satisfaction or achievement of any applicable Performance Goal(s).
-Once the Shares are released from the restrictions, the Participant shall be entitled to have the legend required by Section 7.5 removed from his Stock certificate or similar notation removed from such Shares if issued in book-entry or electronic form. - 7.7 Voting Rights.
-During the Period of Restriction, Participants holding Shares of Restricted Stock granted hereunder may exercise full voting rights with respect to those Shares. - 7.8 Dividends and Other Distributions.
-During the Period of Restriction, unless otherwise provided in the applicable Agreement, recipients of Shares of Restricted Stock shall be entitled to receive all dividends and other distributions paid with respect to those Shares.
+Once the Shares are released from the restrictions, the Participant shall be entitled to have the legend required by Section 7.5 removed from his Stock certificate or similar notation removed from such Shares if issued in book-entry or electronic form.

+7.7 Voting Rights.
+During the Period of Restriction, Participants holding Shares of Restricted Stock granted hereunder may exercise full voting rights with respect to those Shares.

+7.8 Dividends and Other Distributions.
+During the Period of Restriction, unless otherwise provided in the applicable Agreement and except with respect to Restricted Stock subject to one or more Performance Goals, recipients of Shares of Restricted Stock shall be entitled to receive all dividends and other distributions paid with respect to those Shares.
+With respect to Restricted Stock subject to one or more Performance Goals, during the Period of Restriction, dividends on such shares may be accumulated but not paid to the recipient unless and until the applicable Performance Goal(s) have been met (subject to any delay in payment required by Code Section 409A, if applicable).
 If any such dividends or distributions are paid in Shares, such Shares shall be subject to the same restrictions on transferability as the Shares of Restricted Stock with respect to which they were paid.